RedisAI/RedisAI/docs/developer.md

 # RedisAI Development

 The following sections discusses topics relevant to the development of the RedisAI module itself.
-We'll start by refering to the general design, followed by the source code layout, and how to prepare your local test and development environment.
+We'll start by referring to the general design, followed by the source code layout, and how to prepare your local test and development environment.

 ## General Design

-RedisAI bundles together best-of-breed technologies for delivering stable and performant model serving.
+RedisAI bundles together best-of-breed technologies for delivering stable and fast model serving.
 To do so, we need to abstract from what each specific DL/ML framework offers and provide common data structures and APIs to the DL/ML domain.

 As a way of representing tensor data we've embraced [dlpack](https://github.com/dmlc/dlpack) - a community effort to define a common tensor data structure that can be shared by different frameworks, supported by cuPy, cuDF, DGL, TGL, PyTorch, and MxNet.